apmckinlay/natureapp/birds/cedarwax.md

 Cedar Waxwing can be found **year-round** in southern Ontario, Quebec, and Nova Scotia as well as the northern United States, while others spend their **summers** in Canada, migrating in **winter** to the southern United States.

-**Bohemian Waxwing** are slightly larger with white and yellow stripes on their closed wings and rusty-red under the tail.
+**Could it be?** **Bohemian Waxwing** are slightly larger with white and yellow stripes on their closed wings and rusty-red under the tail.

 **Did you know?** Cedar Waxwing are one of the few North American birds that specialize in eating fruit.
 They also eat insects but can survive for several months eating just fruit.